The 2021 Arnold Newman Prize For New Directions in Photographic Portraiture

 History of the Prize

 The prize was established in 2009 by the Arnold and Augusta Newman Foundation.
 Maine Media Workshops + College has proudly administered the prize since 2016.
 Beginning with the 2017 prize, three finalists are selected each year in addition to the winner.
-Maine Media partnered with the Griffin Museum of Photography to host an annual exhibition of work by the winner and finalists in 2018.
+In 2018, Maine Media partnered with the Griffin Museum of Photography to host an annual exhibition of work by the winner and finalists each year.

-Since 2009, nine artists have been awarded the prize:
+Since 2009, eleven artists have been awarded the prize:

 - 2010: Emily Schiffer